marafathussain/ML_book_easy/chapters/chapter1.md

 **Are we in another bubble?**

 Some worry that current AI hype resembles previous cycles.
-However, key differences suggest this isn't just hype:
+However, key differences suggest this is not just hype:

 1. **Deployed products**: Billions use AI daily (translation, search, recommendations, voice assistants)
 2. **Economic value**: Companies generate real revenue from AI